 ‘Bee’ Happy With Bees!

-If your focus is native bees, then consider that different bee species require different sized ‘bee holes’ for shelter and egg-laying.
+If your focus is native bees, consider that different bee species require different sized ‘bee holes’ for shelter and egg-laying.
 Try to space the holes at least 1-2cm apart and never drill entirely through the wooden block or log.
 These beautiful native bees from Brazil were happy to use a pipe for their home.
 The tube was then protected.

 Food for Thought